IdkDwij/Termithon/README.md

 '''
 ```

+## Compatability:

+Windows: Supports Windows 10 or 8.1
+Linux: Any Linux distro (requires python)
+macOS: There is no current build now

 ## Contributing
 Anyone can contribute with this project!
 Just open up an issue or pull request and I will review what you will be adding/removing/changing and might add it in.